Schlaubischlump/LocationSimulator/README.md

 Donations are always welcome!
 I will use the money to develop the software in my free time further and to fund the Apple Developer Membership to notarize the app.
 You can donate via [PayPal](https://www.paypal.com/donate/?hosted_button_id=9NR3CLRUG22SJ) or Ethereum, either from inside the app (`Help → Donate...` or `LocationSimulator → Preferences → Info → Donate`) or via the GitHub sponsor button on this page.

-**🔑 Apple Developer Program** - Each year, every Apple Developer must pay a fee to Apple to sign their applications and access certain developer resources.
+**Apple Developer Program** - Each year, every Apple Developer must pay a fee to Apple to sign their applications and access certain developer resources.
 If your application is not signed, the user will see numerous warnings that the program is malicious, and might need to grant special permissions to start the app.

-**🖥️ Parallels Desktop for Mac** - To verify that LocationSimulator works on older macOS versions, I need to be able to run it on all of them.
+**Parallels Desktop for Mac** - To verify that LocationSimulator works on older macOS versions, I need to be able to run it on all of them.
 Since I only have a single Mac, I use Parallels Desktop for Mac to run multiple older versions of macOS simultaneously.

-**🔍 Hopper Disassembler** - Hopper is a disassembler for macOS and Linux.
+**Hopper Disassembler** - Hopper is a disassembler for macOS and Linux.
 You need to disassemble a program if the source code is closed-source, but you still want to figure out how it works.
 I often need a disassembler to reverse-engineer Apple's source code, e.g., when they change the API to interact with the iOS Simulator.
 Currently, I'm using the free version of Hopper, which requires a restart every 30 minutes.
 The commercial version does not have this limitation.

 ## Enhancements